Sarah Blackwood: Career

 Blackwood was born in Halifax, West Yorkshire, England, attended a local school, and went to Newcastle University to study interior design.
 She lived in Manchester when operating exclusively within Dubstar, but lives and works in London as of 2015.

 Dubstar

 Formerly known as The Joans, Dubstar were initially a two-piece band, with Chris Wilkie on guitar and Steve Hillier on vocals and keyboards.
 Sarah Blackwood was invited to join the band in August 1993 and replaced Hillier on vocals in early 1994; Dubstar were signed shortly after.

-The band released four albums with Blackwood on vocals: Disgraceful (1995), Goodbye (1997), Make It Better (2000) and One (2018).
+The band released five albums with Blackwood on vocals: Disgraceful (1995), Goodbye (1997), Make It Better (2000), One (2018) and Two (2022).
 A compilation, Stars: The Best of Dubstar was released in 2004.
 Blackwood moved on to other projects but kept in touch with Dubstar members as her debut solo EP in 2008 called Acoustic at the Club Bar & Dining features Wilkie on guitar.